Techniques to Develop your Oral Skills

 Becoming a life-long language learner/user

-Every day, listen to English using some of these techniques:
+Listening to English every day using some of these techniques:

 - Listen-n-Repeat while Visualizing grammar – reviewing grammar

-- Listen to learn by heart useful language + F&C
+- Listen to learn by heart useful language + F & A

 - Listen-n-Visualize – named objects/actions